luisinostrozaf/frontend/ios calculator/readme.md

-A Simlple ios calculator, youre free to use it in your code
+A Simple ios calculator, youre free to use it in your code